Keeping Our Loved Ones Close to Home

 Having a family member move into a personal care home (PCH) is difficult, even when the facility is close to home.
 When a loved one is hours away, it can be emotionally and financially devastating.

-The Interlake-Eastern Regional Health Authority region has the lowest number of PCH beds per capita in Manitoba, and all too often, our families have seen the people they love leave their home community when it’s time to move to a PCH.
+The Interlake-Eastern Regional Health Authority region has the lowest number of PCH beds per capita in Manitoba.
+In fact, we’re short 400 beds right now, and we have the highest percentage of people 65+.
+All too often, our families are seeing the people they love leave their home community when it’s time to move to a PCH.

-Now, the province is partnering with the RMs of Rosser, St Laurent and Woodlands and the Town of Stonewall to build a 143-bed personal care home in Stonewall to serve everyone in the region.
+Now, the province is partnering with the RMs of Rosser, St Laurent and Woodlands and the Towns of Stonewall and Teulon to build a 143-bed personal care home in Stonewall to serve everyone in the region.

 The municipal partners have committed to raise $10 million from community to ensure our new PCH will be built, and that it will be designed to meet our communities’ needs – your needs.